 To Keep a Library

 Do not feel too stressed about filling out your grimoire every day.
 Coming up with spells and sticking to a routine is challenging for many of us!
-Do what you can and find inspiration wherever you search for it.
-I like to collect books relating to my craft to help inspire my own spells and fill out pages when I’m feeling creative.
+Please do what you can and find inspiration wherever you search for it.
+I like collecting books relating to my craft to help inspire my spells and fill out pages when I’m feeling creative.

-Christine Buckley’s “Plant Magic: Herbalism in Real Life” is a wonderful book to help you begin working with herbs.
+Christine Buckley’s “Plant Magic: Herbalism in Real Life” is a beautiful book that will help you begin working with herbs.
 It comes with uses and recipes that will happily fit into any practitioner’s repertoire.
-“The Stars Within You: A Modern Guide to Astrology” by Juliana McCarthy is a useful guide to all things astrological.
+“The Stars Within You: A Modern Guide to Astrology” by Juliana McCarthy is useful for all things astrological.
 The knowledge found within any sort of metaphysical text can happily be repeated in your own personal grimoire.
 Think of it as your own personal library of quotes, recipes, and research!

-In the end, your grimoire is there to help control the more hectic part of your practice.
+Ultimately, your grimoire is there to help control the more hectic part of your practice.
 It collects everything you learn and makes it manageable.
-Keep your Book of Shadows close to your heart and you will find it will enlighten the path ahead of you.
+Keep your Book of Shadows close to your heart, and you will find that it will enlighten the path ahead of you.